iankoex/iankoex.github.io/_posts/2024-11-09-building-a-caching-and-preloading-avplayer.md

 URLResponse is not codable and therefore we created a struct to store the information we need and cache it.

 There is a lot of calculations on bytes received, bytes requested and bytes cached to determine if we can serve the request from cache.
 This is because the player requests data in chunks and we need to make sure we have the data to serve the request.
-The first data request is usually the full length of the video and we have it in cache we can return the whole of it. if not we return the data we have and the player will request the rest of the data in chunks.
+The first data request is usually the full length of the video and we have it in cache we can return the whole of it, if not we return the data we have and the player will request the rest of the data in chunks.

 When the requests in chunks are made, we return those chunks and cache them to the disk.
 This ensures that the player can play the video without any interruptions and we are caching the data as it is being played.